Your guide for gift giving holidays this season

 A few centuries before the story of Jesus popped up, the Zoroastrians also co-opted the winter solstice date for the birth of their savior, Mithras, calling the festival Yalda, or Shab-e Yalda.

-According to the story, Mithras was born both human and divine, of a virgin and to save humanity and fight a devil creature.
-He was emblematic of he victory of light over dark.
+According to the story, Mithras was born both human and divine, of a virgin.
+His mission was to save humanity and fight a devil creature.
+Mithras was emblematic of the victory of light over dark.

 Jesus’s story mimics Mithras’s story, nearly word for word.
-He even died for the sins of his followers and rose three days later from the grave to show that he had conquered death.
-His followers were bathed in his blood; so, their sins were forgiven.
+Mithras even died for the sins of his followers and rose three days later from the grave to show that he had conquered death.
+Mithras’s followers were bathed in his blood; so, their sins were forgiven.

 The winter solstice period for Zoroastrians also is a time to honor the founder of their religion, Zartosht No-Diso, who died the day after winter solstice.